5kidRo0t/Evil_Batch/README.md

 🦠 **Contenido:**

 Principalmente son muestras de malware escritas en batch por mi.
-Además también habrá muestras que sean una mezcla de código propio con código creado por otros usuarios y como mencioné anteriormente únicamente con fines educativos e investigación.
+Además también habrá muestras que sean una mezcla de código propio con código escrito por otros usuarios y como mencioné anteriormente únicamente con fines educativos e investigación.

 /////////////////////////////////////////////

 🦠 **Content:**

 They are mostly batch malware samples written by me.
-In addition, there will also be samples that are a mixture of our own code with code created by other users and, as I mentioned before, only for educational and research purposes.
+Also there will also be samples that are a mixture of my own code with code wrote by other users and as I mentioned before, only for educational and research purposes.